This BLOG On Buying Foreclosures And Fixer Uppers With FHA 203k Loans Was UPDATED On May 1st, 2019

 - They will just sell the property as-is

-- However, home buyers who depend on mortgages to purchased a bank owned foreclosure or REO will need an appraisal done
+- However, home buyers who depend on mortgages to purchase a bank owned foreclosure or REO will need an appraisal done

-- In order to get a final mortgage loan approval, the property needs to pass appraisal
+- In order to get a final mortgage loan approval, the property needs to pass an appraisal

 - If the appraisal notes that there are maintenance issues, the home may not pass appraisal and the items may need to be corrected before the appraiser is willing to sign off on it